lyxia/react-native-yusha-customKeyboard/README.md

   StyleSheet,
 } from 'react-native';

-import * as CustomKeyboard from 'react-native-yusha-customKeyboard'
+import * as CustomKeyboard from 'react-native-yusha-customkeyboard'

 export default class App extends Component<{}> {
   render() {